openva/rs-api/llm-instructions.md

 This will:
 1. Copy SQL test data from `richmondsunlight.com`
 2. Copy the `includes/` directory from `richmondsunlight.com`
-3. Build and start the API, database, and Memcached containers
+3. Build and start the API container, and start or build shared DB/Memcached as needed
 4. Configure the API for the Docker environment

+Shared containers live in `docker-compose.shared.yml` for reuse across repos.

 ### Stopping the Environment